Skip to main content

 Asking for Help: Remove the Stigma

 Asking for Help: Remove the Stigma Welcome to What’s In the Middle!
-Today I want to delve into an issue that continues to plague a lot of people, myself included - the issue of help.
+Today, I want to delve into an issue plaguing many people, myself included - the issue of help.
 Specifically, the issue of asking for help from others.
-Now, take me for instance, one of the reasons my relationship has suffered is because I am not someone who likes to ask for help.
-I have come to recognize that this is not just an issue with my boyfriend, but with pretty much everyone.
+Take me, for instance; one of the reasons my relationship has suffered is that I do not like to ask for help.
+I have recognised that this is not just an issue with my boyfriend but with pretty much everyone.
 I tried to take on everything myself, believing I could cope and didn’t need any help.
-It was the balance of risk - the only person I could let down would be myself, so this felt like a risk worth taking.
-And the other issue, and this is more common, is that I believed it came across as some sort of a weakness to ask for help.
-To me it was important to ensure I was dependent upon myself and nobody else.
-I was a strong and confident woman who relied on myself and nobody else.
+It was a balance of risk—the only person I could let down would be myself, so this felt like a risk worth taking.
+The other issue, which is more common, is that I believe asking for help came across as a weakness.
+It was essential to ensure I was dependent upon myself and nobody else.
+I was a strong, confident woman who relied on myself and nobody else.
 And that was that!
-This is due
+This is due a lot to my upbringing, with an emotionally distant, addicted father and a robust an